taiwangoldcard/website/content/goldcard-holders-faq/health-insurance.md

 The waiting period ends after 6 calendar months (on the date).
 For example, if your waiting period starts on May 15 then you can enroll for NHI on Nov 15.

-## Am I allowed to leave the country during the six-month period wait?
+## What happens if I leave the country during the six-month waiting period?
-You are only allowed to [leave once for less than 30 days](https://eng.nhi.gov.tw/en/cp-49-fb4a6-24-2.html).
-Note that when you are away from Taiwan, the six-month waiting period will be paused.
+You may [leave once for less than 30 days](https://eng.nhi.gov.tw/en/cp-49-fb4a6-24-2.html).
+When you are away from Taiwan, the six-month waiting period will be paused.
 It will resume once you return to Taiwan.

 For example, if you are in Taiwan for 3 months and then leave for 1 month, you will have to wait for 3 more months once you get back to Taiwan (7 months in total).

+However, if you leave more than once *or* leave for more than 30 days, you cannot enroll and the 6-month waiting period starts again.

 ## I need a health insurance during the six-month waiting period - What are the solutions?
 We know it's not ideal, but here some ways our community has solved this problem: